Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

 sudo apt install python-dev

-If you use anaconda, they are automatically installed.
+If you use Anaconda or Micromamba, they are automatically installed.

 Prerequisites